ruthina-27/BE-Task-Management-API/README.md

 # Task Management API

-A simple Django REST API for managing tasks.
-Supports basic CRUD operations.
+A comprehensive Django REST API for managing tasks with user authentication, filtering, and statistics.

 ## Features
+- User registration and authentication with token-based auth
-- Create, Read, Update, Delete tasks
+- Complete CRUD operations for tasks
-- Django REST Framework
-- Organized project structure
+- Task filtering by status, priority, due date
+- Search functionality in task titles and descriptions
+- Task statistics and analytics
+- User-specific task management
+- Overdue task tracking

 ## Setup